nanovazquez/nanovazquez.github.com/_posts/2013-03-12-kona-new-documentation-released.markdown

 ---
 layout: post
-title: Kona Guidance: Documentation released!
+title: Kona Guidance - Documentation released!
 categories: [windows store apps] tags : [windows store apps, windows8, xaml/c#, kona]
 ---
 {% include JB/setup %}

 In addition to the reusable components and the reference app, we are releasing an extensive documentation explaining some of the best practices for developing Windows Store LOB apps.